OS DIRETORES [USA]by ongmonky-762-975996 | created - 17 Sep 2013 | updated - 19 Sep 2013 | Public

 Writer | The Sin Sister

 Andrew Bennison was born on November 3, 1886 in Oakland, California, USA as Andrew Bailey Bennison.
-He was a writer and director, known for The Sin Sister (1929), On the Level (1930) and Let's Go Places (1930).
+He was a writer and director, known for The Sin Sister (1929), This Sporting Age (1932) and On the Level (1930).
 He died on January 7, 1942 in Oxnard, California.

 52. Busby Berkeley